 Many fleet operators also re-check the torque again after 24 hours.
 Note: Some vehicle manufacturers do not recognise the 30 minute re-torque procedure.
 Always refer to specific manufacturer instructions.
 Re-torquing should also be carried out at every Planned Maintenance Inspection (PMI) check.

 What torque setting?

 Torque setting varies between vehicle types and even different axles, and the correct setting is too important to guess.
-See your vehicle’s information pack for correct information, if in any doubt call us at Tructyre on +44 (0)330 100 7707.
+See your vehicle’s information pack for correct information, if in any doubt please talk to us.

-The sequence in which wheel nuts should be Re-torqued is essential to ensure even pressure across the wheel and hub, and correct alignment.
-See diagram below.
+The sequence in which wheel nuts should be re-torqued is essential to ensure even pressure across the wheel and hub, and correct alignment.

 t: +44 (0)330 100 7707

 your fleet is our fleet